Homepage / Zinc

 Zinc - action with other micronutrients

-Although zinc is an extremely important element for the proper functioning of the body, it is not the only one a person needs.
-The TP2 formula also contains cobalt, magnesium, iron and the element copper.
+Although zinc is an extremely important element for the proper functioning of the body, it is not the only one that humans need.
+The TP2 formula also contains cobalt, magnesium, iron and copper element.

 We encourage you to read our other materials, which provide detailed information on each of them.
-In them we describe, among other things, the beneficial uses of cobalt, the excellent properties of magnesium, and a detailed study of iron and copper.
-All the information in the articles is based on medical research and in accordance with current knowledge on the subject.
+In them, we describe, among other things, the beneficial use of cobalt, excellent properties of magnesium and detailed iron testing and copper.
+All information contained in the articles is based on medical research and in accordance with current knowledge on the subject.

 If you have any questions, please feel free to contact our Foundation directly.